Stockley D. Hays: Burr conspiracy

-Legal career, tavern brawl, Creek War
+Tavern brawl, Creek War

-In 1810, Hays and young Thomas Hart Benton served as junior counsel to Jenkin Whiteside at the trial of the Magnesses for killing Patton Anderson.
-Hays married Lydia Butler in Davidson County, Tennessee in the spring of 1811.
-Lydia Butler was a daughter of Thomas Butler, one of the five "battlin' Butler brothers" of the American Revolutionary War.
+Hays married Lydia Butler in Davidson County, Tennessee, in early 1811.
+(Note: Lydia Butler was born March 9, 1788.)
+Lydia Butler was a daughter of Thomas Butler, one of the five "Fighting Butlers" of the American Revolutionary War and Northwest Indian War.
 She was educated at the Moravian Seminary in Bethlehem, Pennsylvania.
-When Lydia Butler's father died, Andrew Jackson became her guardian.
-Three of the Hays siblings married three of the Butler siblings who became wards of Andrew Jackson: Stockley married Lydia, Robert Butler married Rachel Hays, and Dr. William E. Butler married Martha Hays.
-Lydia's brother and S. D. Hays' brother-in-law Robert Butler became one of Jackson's closest associates during the push into Florida in the 1810s and 1820s.
-Hays was admitted to the bar of Davidson County, Tennessee, in 1812.
+When Lydia Butler's father died in 1805, Andrew Jackson became her guardian.
+Three of the Hays siblings married three of the Butler siblings: Stockley married Lydia, Robert Butler married Rachel Hays, and Dr. William E. Butler married Martha Hays.
+Lydia's brother and Stockley Hays' brother-in-law Robert Butler became one of Jackson's closest associates during the push into Florida in the 1810s and 1820s.